Slow Mountain Train contains glittering depths, keen attention to the movements of thought, and enormous

 appeared in numerous journals (The World, Panjandrum, Poetry East, Pequod, The Spirit That Moves Us, Pleiades, etc.) and in several anthologies.

-He has received major translation prizes in Canada and the U.S., including the F. R. Scott, the Richard Wilbur, the Inger Sjöberg, and the American-Scandinavian Foundation Translation Prizes; and the Lewis
+He has received major translation prizes in Canada and the U.S., including the F. R. Scott, the Richard Wilbur, the Inger Sjöberg, and the American-Scandinavian Foundation Translation Prizes; the Lewis Galantière Award; and the Harold Morton Landon Translation Award from the Academy of American poets.

 Paperback, USD $16.95